ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 This is an untitled chart with no subtitle or caption.
 It has x-axis 'carat' with labels 0, 1, 2, 3, 4 and 5.
 It has y-axis 'price' with labels 0, 5000, 10000 and 15000.
-The chart is a set of 53940 big solid circle points.
+The chart is a set of 53940 big solid circle points of which about 3.5% can be seen.
 ```

 Note that if you do not want to generate the graph but want to know what its text description has to offer, you can use the `|>` pipe operator as follows: